mr-ws22/website/docs/course-syllabus.md

 Assessment for the course is comprised of two components:

 - Optional [application exercises](application-exercises) to obtain 10 bonus points for the exam
-- Exam (90 minutes at the end of the semester)
+- Exam (90 minutes at the end of the semester.
+60% market research and 40% statistics)

 (application-exercises)=
 ### Application exercises